 Pro tip: For a bright, reflective finish on doors and trims that will stand up to high traffic, Norglass offers professional-quality results.

-- Dulux Wash & Wear +PLUS Super Hide Low Sheen – Exceptional stain resistance and a beautiful finish that stands the test of time.
+- Dulux Wash & Wear +PLUS Super Hide Low Sheen – unmatched stain resistance

-- Haymes Ultra Premium – Consistently delivers a smooth, even finish with excellent durability.
+- Haymes Ultra Premium – smooth, even finish with excellent staying power

-- Taubmans Endure Interior Walls – Their lifetime guarantee speaks volumes about their confidence in this product.
+- Taubmans Endure Interior Walls – backed by a lifetime guarantee

-- Resene Zylone Sheen – Superior scrubbing resistance makes it perfect for busy family homes.
+- Resene Zylone Sheen – top-rated scrub resistance for busy homes

 For Budget-Friendly Quality